Gift-Famous-Moyo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-An instruction that lists environment variables
+An instruction that  lists all local variables and environment variables, and functions